nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Allows changing of a theme from Light Mode to Dark Mode and vice versa

-Under the `File` menu, select `Change Themes` button to switch between the 2 different themes
+Under the `File` menu, select `Change Theme` button to switch between the 2 different themes

 ![change themes](images/Changing-Themes.png)